kalliste/projectnotes/programmingenvironment/index.md

 ### Some great quotes

+"The object is not to create great software, but to create an environment where great software is inevitable" - Woody Zuill (paraphrasing Robert Henri)

 "Any sufficiently complicated C or Fortran program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of Common Lisp." - Greenspun's tenth rule

 "All non-trivial abstractions, to some degree, are leaky." - Joel Sapolsky's Law of Leaky Abstractions

 "Regarding the fact that I regret adding threads to the language because they are too difficult to use correctly, I don't want to add yet another variation of threads." - Yukihiro Matsumoto

+"There are only two hard things in Computer Science: cache invalidation and naming things." - Phil Karlton

 "Simple things should be simple, complex things should be possible." - Alan Kay